China to leave implementation of two-child policy to provinces

 Critics say the policy change comes too late and will not have the desired effect.
 By around the middle of this century, one in every three Chinese is forecast to be over 60, with a shrinking proportion of working adults to support them.

-Wang said the commission expected a labor force aged between 15-59 years to rise by about 30 million by 2050, stabilizing expectations for economic growth.
+Wang said the commission expected a labour force aged between 15-59 years to rise by about 30 million by 2050, stabilising expectations for economic growth.

-After taking power in 1949, the Communist government promoted big families but in the late 1970s it introduced the "one-child policy" as a way to keep the population from spiraling out of control.
+After taking power in 1949, the Communist government promoted big families but in the late 1970s it introduced the "one-child policy" as a way to keep the population from spiralling out of control.

 China's birth rate stands at about 1.6 children per family, according to Lu Jiehua, a professor in Department of Sociology, Institute of Sociology and Anthropology in Peking University.